michael2012z/BitBible/markdown/JPS/files/Gen.md

 7. And Isaac spoke unto Abraham his father, and said: 'My father.'
 And he said: 'Here am I, my son.'
 And he said: 'Behold the fire and the wood; but where is the lamb for a burnt-offering?'

-8. And Abraham said: 'G-d will provideHeb. jireh; that is, see for Himself.
-Himself the lamb for a burnt-offering, my son.'
-So they went both of them together.
+8. And Abraham said: 'G-d will provide

 9. And they came to the place which G-d had told him of; and Abraham built the altar there, and laid the wood in order, and bound Isaac his son, and laid him on the altar, upon the wood.